Skip to content

 Link copied to clipboard

-JD Vance talks immigration, public school curriculum in Montgomery County appeal to the ‘mom vote’
+JD Vance talks immigration, public school curriculum in a Montgomery County appeal to the ‘mom vote’

-The conversation was hosted by the right-wing group Moms for America, and marked Vance's second visit to the Philadelphia suburbs.
+The conversation was hosted by the right-wing group Moms for America, and marked Vance's second visit as vice presidential candidate to the Philadelphia suburbs.

-JD Vance at a town hall with Deb Kraulidis, left, vice president of Moms For America and host of the Moms For America podcast, and Kimberly Fletcher, right, founder and president of Moms For America Tuesday, Oct.
+JD Vance at a town hall with Deb Kraulidis, left, vice president of Moms For America and host of the Moms For America podcast, and Kimberly Fletcher, right, founder and president of Moms For America, on Tuesday, Oct.
 15, 2024, in Lafayette Hill, Montgomery County.

 Seeking to appeal to an audience of conservative mothers, Sen. JD Vance persistently returned to personal stories about his wife, Usha Vance, and their three young children at a Montgomery County town hall Tuesday night.

-The conversation, hosted by the right-wing group Moms for America, focused heavily on illegal immigration and school curriculum regarding race and gender.
+The conversation, hosted by the right-wing group Moms for America, focused heavily on illegal immigration and school curriculums regarding race and gender.

 Vance referred to his own marriage and children when asked about the discussion of race in public schools.
 He explained his own mother’s frustration with people’s questions over the race of his biracial children.